mvysny/dynatest/README.md

 * Promote component-oriented programming.
 You should be able to create a test suite as a component, and simply include that test suite anywhere you see fit.
-* Dissuade from abominable programming techniques like inheritance and annotationmania.
+* Dissuade from abominable programming techniques like inheritance and annotatiomania.
 * Allow creating tests dynamically, in a fucking `for` loop if necessary.
 * Put the programmer in charge and allow him to use the full palette of software practices, in order to create well-maintainable test code.